Defensive pessimism

-Though defensive pessimists are less satisfied with their performances and rate themselves higher in "need for improvement," they do not actually perform worse than people with a more optimistic strategy.
-Norem and Cantor (1986) investigated whether encouraging defensive pessimists, and thereby interfering with their typical negative thinking, would result in worse performances.
-Participants in the study were in either encouragement or non-encouragement scenarios as they prepared to complete anagram and puzzle tasks.
-In the encouragement condition, the defensive pessimists were told that, based on their GPA, they should expect to do well.
-Defensive pessimists performed worse when encouraged than the defensive pessimists whose strategy was not manipulated.
-Defensive pessimism is an adaptive strategy for those who struggle with anxiety: their performance decreases if they are unable to appropriately manage and counteract their anxiety.

 Key components

 Prefactual thinking

 Prefactual (i.e., "before the fact") thinking is an essential component of defensive pessimism.
 Synonymous with anticipation, it denotes a cognitive strategy in which people imagine possible outcomes of a future scenario.
 The term prefactual was specifically coined by Lawrence J. Sanna, in 1998, to denote those activities that speculate on possible future outcomes, given the present, and ask "What will be the outcome if event E occurs?"

 The imagined outcomes are either positive/desirable, negative/undesirable, or neutral.
 Prefactual thinking can be advantageous because it allows the individual to prepare for possible outcomes of a scenario.

 For defensive pessimists, prefactual thinking offers the primary and critical method to alleviate anxiety.
 Usually, this prefactual thinking is paired with a pessimistic outlook, resulting in negative/undesirable imagined scenarios.
 With regard to the earlier example, the public speaking defensive pessimist anticipates forgetting the speech or becoming thirsty as opposed to giving an amazing speech and receiving a standing ovation.
+These negative reflections allow for defensive pessimists to view potential scenarios in a way that motivates preventative action, rather than through a lens of fear.
+Norem (2008) linked this to 'implementation intentions' where large goals are broken down into more tangible pieces, which defensive pessimists can utilise.

+Low expectations

+Alongside simulating potential outcomes, defensive pessimists set deliberately low expectations for themselves, based on these simulations, even when they have a history of success.
+By envisioning the "worst case", individuals set a low expectation, further allowing for psychological preparedness, as anything better is less emotionally taxing.
+Norem and Cantor (1986) found that defensive pessimists consistently predict poorer performance than reality, showing that setting low expectations is adaptive, not inhibitive.

 Anxiety

 As defensive pessimism is motivated by a need to manage anxiety, it is unsurprisingly also correlated with trait anxiety and neuroticism.
-Negative mood states promote defensive pessimists' goal attainment strategy by facilitating the generation of potential setbacks and negative outcomes that could arise during goal pursuit, which can then be anticipated and prevented.
+Negative mood states promote defensive pessimists' goal attainment strategy by facilitating the generation of potential setbacks and negative outcomes that could arise during goal pursuit, which can then be anticipated and prevented, as well as lowering their general expectations.
 When defensive pessimists are encouraged into positive or even just neutral mood states, they perform worse on experimental tasks than when in a negative mood state.
 They are more anxious because they are prevented from properly implementing their preferred cognitive strategy for goal attainment.

+The relationship between reflection and anxiety has been attributed as a key component in defensive pessimism.
+Two hypotheses have been presented about this relationship: the dissipation and harnessing hypotheses.
+The dissipation hypothesis suggests that rumination dissipates general negative views and anxiety once the anticipated performance begins.
+On the other hand, the harnessing hypothesis suggests that there are high levels of anxiety post-performance, leading to the use of prefactual thinking.
+Although more research is needed to conclude on this relationship, Seery et al (2008) found that negative imagery likely increases anxiety, motivating individuals to utilise defensive pessimism, aligning with the harnessing hypothesis.